This post contains affiliate links. Read the full disclosure here.

 OIL: Any neutral oil will work here, like sunflower, canola, or vegetable oil.
 Oil helps with the fluffy texture of the cake.
 You can also use melted butter or unsweetened apple sauce, though the texture may be affected slightly.

-It is important to note that any substitutions to the original recipe will slightly change the texture of the muffins.
+It is important to note that any substitutions to the original recipe will slightly change the texture of the cake.
 This includes different sweeteners and flours.

 Storage and Freezing Instructions: